nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## Appendix: Planned Enhancements

-2. Limiting number of characters for a field or wrapping text to fix the issue of long strings not visible (ellipses or truncated)
+2. Limiting number of characters for a field or wrapping text to fix the issue of long strings not visible in a card (ellipses or truncated)
    * We are considering two alternatives to solve this issue in future iterations:
-     * First solution: Limit the number of characters in a field.
+     * First solution: Limit the number of characters for a field.
 This will make sure that the number of characters will not exceed the screen size and will not take up too much space.
 For example, for a screen of 1366 pixels wide, can fix approximately 170 characters at regular font size.
-As around 40% width of the screen size is used by entity panel, around 68 characters can fit in the full screen size.
+As around 40% width of the screen size is used by a panel such as entity panel, around 68 characters can fit in the full screen size.
 To make up for the field name such as 'Name: ', we put 60 as the maximum capacity for number of characters for a field.
      * Second solution: Wrap the text around using `TextFlow` and `Text` in JavaFX, even if the word needs to be broken.
 For this approach, the number of characters that can be fit onto a line will still be needed.